seapex/up_pqied/0.doc/Manual.md

     3. Run the preproccess.lua for update program.
 }
 ```
-4. Run the .sys/script/[a_pre.scr, b_upload.scr, c_update.scr, d_post.scr...] in sequence, if it is xists.
+4. Run the .sys/script/[a_pre.scr, b_upload.scr, c_update.scr, d_post.scr...] in sequence, if it is exists.

 ## ConfigFile
 ### general update.cfg